 Have you decided to get your first dog?
-Congratulations!
+Congratulations and welcome to the wonderful world of dogs!
 This is a big step and it's important that you do it right.
-The following tips can help you decide what kind of dog is right for you and figure out where to find your first dog.
+Decide what kind of dog is right for you and find out where to find your first dog.

 01 of 06

-Before we begin, it's best that you ask yourself this question first.
+Before go out and get a dog, it's best that you ask yourself this question first.
 Are you truly ready to be a dog owner?
-A dog is a huge responsibility and generally a 12-15 year commitment.
-That commitment is financial, emotional, and time-consuming.
-But dog lovers everywhere agree it's all worth it.
-Are you ready?
-Here are some tips to guide you through getting your very first dog and canine companion.
+A dog is a huge responsibility and usually a 12-15 year commitment.

 02 of 06

 There are so many types of dogs to choose from.
 Which one is right for you?
-Consider the following factors:
+Before you settle on a dog breed or type of mix, consider the following factors:

 - Size: Small, medium, large, or giant?

 - Activity Level: High energy, low-energy, or somewhere in-between?